Grkmus/blog0/_posts/2018-07-26-DIY-3d-Printer.markdown

 img: printer/IMG_6702.jpg
 tags: [Project, DIY]
 ---
-Hi all, as 3d printers become so popular, I couldn't stay away without doing anything.
-At first, I have started to build CNC(computer numerical control)machine but before finishing it, I thought that it would be very noisy to use in my flat.
-Eventually, I decided to convert it to 3d printer.
+Hi all, as 3d printers became so popular, I couldn't stay away without doing anything.
+I had already started to build CNC(computer numerical control)machine but before finishing it, I thought that it would be very noisy to use in my flat then I decided to convert it to a 3d printer.
+The CNC and 3d printer have too much common things.
+Because the principle of how it works is actually same.

 The main key to become successful in this work is 'reading'.
 Read as much as you can on the internet.
 There are tons of information regarding to 3d printers and how to build them.
 I didn't need to ask even one question.
 I was able to find a solution to every problems that I came accross.
 My main source was  [reprap](https://reprap.org "reprap") and its forums.